Are you ready for THIS?

 How I’m preparing: I have three goals for this conference.
 They are aligned with my organization’s strategy and with my personal growth: 1) learn what is new in technology to improve the learner experience; 2) gain insight on how COVID-19 will change the landscape of L&D for the better; and 3) understand how others have leveraged internal and external resources to do the work of L&D during extraordinary times.

-Opportunities to learn something new by the best in the business.
+Opportunities to Learn Something New by the Best in the Business

-So, what IS different?
-Here’s a breakdown of what we know today along with how my plans are changing for a great virtual conference experience!
+Here’s a breakdown of what we know today, along with how my plans are changing for a great virtual conference experience!

 |Pack a suitcase.
 Although you could wear your sweats, I recommend you don’t.||Dress differently for the conference space.
 Change the space where you will attend the conference from your current everyday work environment if possible.
 For me, it’s likely my outside back patio with my dog.
-I’m wearing shorts and flipflops and will have my laptop, phone, Alexa for music, and a leash at the ready for breaks!|
+I’m wearing shorts and flip-flops and will have my laptop, phone, Alexa for music, and a leash at the ready for breaks!|

-|Check into the conference at your hotel (unless you will be traveling and found a fun place to stay at the beach that is open!
-In which case, Lucky You!)||Check in online for the “kiosk” of events online and instead of swag, you can earn badges to win prizes throughout the event including an iPad Pro!
+|Check into the conference at your hotel (unless you will be traveling and found a fun place to stay at the open beach!
+In which case, Lucky You!)||Check-in online for the “kiosk” of events online, and instead of swag, you can earn badges to win prizes throughout the event, including an iPad Pro!
 There won’t be a mobile app this year; however, ATD will be sharing a link to the online platform that can be accessed through your internet using a compatible browser: Google Chrome, Mozilla Firefox, Apple Safari, and Microsoft Edge.
 I have high-speed internet through my local cable provider and am using Google Chrome.
 I will be using AI to create my learning journey.
-This feature is available when you first login.|
+This feature is available when you first log in.|

-|Race to signup for spots on networking night (If you’re like me, always doing things last minute, you have likely missed out on the opportunity to participate in the past.)||Connect with your peeps and those you would like to have as peeps via text, email, LinkedIn, Instagram or Twitter (song “Get here (if you can)” going through my head now.)
+|Race to signup for spots on networking night (If you’re like me, always doing things last minute, you have likely missed out on the opportunity to participate in the past.)||Connect with your peers and those you would like to have as peeps via text, email, LinkedIn, Instagram, or Twitter (song “Get here (if you can)” going through my head now.)
 I’m also going to be looking for the link that ATD will provide to set up my profile on the virtual platform.
-I’ll upload my best selfie and join the chat groups offered; and, also take advantage of the 1:1 chat feature.|
+I’ll upload my best selfie, join the chat groups offered, and take advantage of the 1:1 chat feature.|

-|Stand in line during breaks||Plan your coffee, meals, and snacks ahead of time.
+|Stand in line during breaks.||Plan your coffee, meals, and snacks ahead of time.
 I keep my favorite Peets Sumatra coffee with almond milk on hand and a 32 oz water bottle on hand.
 I also plan to take advantage of ATD’s Brain Breaks.
 Be sure to look for those.|

-|Raise your hand for post-session Q&A (unless you’re like me and just feel good doing this from your back porch)||Join “Conversations With” after sessions to ask questions.
-I am going to be adding time on my calendar to do this especially for those topics I know very little about or have unique perspectives to our work during COVID-19.
+|Raise your hand for post-session Q&A (unless you’re like me and feel good doing this from your back porch)||Join “Conversations With” after sessions to ask questions.
+I will be adding time on my calendar to do this, especially for those topics I know very little about or have unique perspectives on our work during COVID-19.
 I am also planning to view the on-demand sessions that will be available 24/7.|

-|Make a mad dash to Visit the EXPO (Did I say, I usually do things last minute?)||Plan for time in your schedule to visit the Sponsor pages, take notes and jot down contact information, follow-up on tools and technologies shared in sessions, and take advantage of the conference Online Library.|
+|Make a mad dash to Visit the EXPO (Did I say I usually do things last minute?)||Plan for a time in your schedule to visit the Sponsor pages, take notes and jot down contact information, follow up on tools and technologies shared in sessions, and take advantage of the conference Online Library.|

-|Wonder how a virtual conference will help you grow your career in Talent Development||Visit the ATD Career resource pages, talk with a career coach or explore contract opportunities available in our TrainingPros Talent Portal.|
+|Wonder how a virtual conference will help you grow your career in Talent Development||Visit the ATD Career resource pages, talk with a career coach or explore contract opportunities in our TrainingPros Talent Portal.|

 |Forget to have fun!||Play conference BINGO and post your selfies by tagging @ATDNational and #ATDVirtualConference on Instagram or Twitter.
 You could win a prize!|